Where to find the best afternoon tea with kids in London (2024)

 If there’s one thing that England does well it’s afternoon tea and cakes, and nowhere more so than in London.
-The capital is full of fun venues serving afternoon tea from traditional scones to themed experiences filled with sweet and savoury treats.
+The capital is full of fun venues serving afternoon tea whether you are after traditional savoury sandwiches and scones or themed experiences filled with creative sweet and savoury treats.

-Best of all, however, there’s also a huge choices of kids afternoon teas in London from the traditional to the fun and quirky.
+Best of all there’s a huge choices of kids afternoon teas, from the traditional to the fun and quirky.

 Charlie and the Chocolate Factory Afternoon Tea at One Aldwych.
 Photo Credit One Aldwych